Public Interest Work

 Aurelian public interest work:

-Illustrative experiences of Aurelian attorneys from prior representations before founding Aurelian Law:
+Illustrative experiences of Aurelian attorneys, including from prior representations before founding Aurelian Law:

 Irvin v.
 Harris, 944 F.3d 63 (2d Cir.
 2019).
 The U.S. Court of Appeals adopted the arguments of Aurelian partner Brian M. Feldman to issue this doubly important decision — first, because it established procedural protections for class members facing the termination of consent decrees and, second, because, in practice, it reversed actions that deprived a class of infirm New York State prisoners of vital healthcare protections.

 Brown v.
 Victor, No. 1:2011 CV 00035 (W.D.N.Y.).
 Aurelian partner Laura K. Schwalbe served as pro bono counsel to Andre Brown, who had been convicted on two counts of attempted murder that were ultimately vacated.
-The pro bono team obtained a quarter million dollars for Mr. Brown in a settlement of his long-running 42 U.S.C. § 1983 claims against prison guards at Attica Correctional Facility.
+The pro bono team obtained a quarter million dollars for Mr. Brown in a settlement of his long-running 42 U.S.C. § 1983 claims against prison guards at Attica Correctional Facility, earning honors from the U.S. District Court for the Western District of New York for their achievement.

 Williams v.
 Priatno, 829 F.3d 118 (2d Cir.
 2016).
 As part of his Second Circuit Pro Bono Panel service, Aurelian partner Brian M. Feldman argued and won this precedent-setting appeal, which effectively struck prison rules in the New York State prison system.